Blockchain Technology Explained

 Byzantine Fault Tolerance (BFT)

-The Byzantine Generals Problem was introduced in 1982 by Lamport, Pease and Shostak to make sure that malfunctioned components giving conflict information are managed within a system.
+The Byzantine Generals Problem was introduced in 1982 by Lamport, Pease and Shostak to ensure that malfunctioned components giving conflict information are managed within a system.

 BFT manages different types of faults related to the Byzantine General’s Problem.
 The algorithm states that two nodes on the network can interact securely across the network, knowing that they display the same data.